navikt/sf-gha-prepare-pool/README.md

 # Prepare Scratch Pools

-Github Action for preparing a pool.
+GitHub Action for preparing a pool.

-Requires the `sfp` cli from Flxbl in order to run.
+Requires the `sfp` CLI from Flxbl in order to run.

 ## Usage